Pediatric Neurological Conditions we Treat

 Anencephaly is a birth defect that affects the developing brain and skull bones of newborn babies.

-Arachnoid cysts are fluid filled sacs or cavities of surrounding cells and collagen, that appear on the arachnoid membrane and can present in many locations on the brain and/or spinal cord.
+Arachnoid cysts are fluid filled sacs or cavities that appear on the arachnoid membrane and can present in many locations on the brain and/or spinal cord.

 When a tear occurs in the lining of one of the body’s arteries, this is known as an arterial dissection.

-An Astrocytoma is a form of brain tumor (benign or cancerous), that develops in the cells that form the supportive tissue of the brain.
+An Astrocytoma is a form of brain tumor that develops in the cells that form the supportive tissue of the brain.

 Attention deficit disorder with or without hyperactivity (ADHD) is the most common behavioral disorder of childhood, affecting 3 to 7 percent of school-age children.